Ten Things I Learned From Backpacking Lebanon

 9. Getting Around is a Lotta Fun

 Public transport in Lebanon is pure beautiful chaos.
-It functions amazingly well despite there being no apparent order and a battered fleet of busses and sheruts (shared taxis).
+It functions amazingly well despite there being no apparent order and a battered fleet of buses and sheruts (shared taxis).
 There are no bus stations in Beirut, busses themselves are not even marked and they seem to stop when and where the hell they like.
-Despite this, I was never waiting long for a bus anywhere and never paid over $6 to get half way across the country.
-Basically the trick is to simply wait by a road and the locals will somehow get you to your destination.
+Despite this, I was never waiting long for a bus anywhere and never paid over $6 to get halfway across the country.
+Basically, the trick is to simply wait by a road and the locals will somehow get you to your destination.

 I also tried hitch-hiking twice in Lebanon.
 On both occasions, I was picked up by the very first car which passed.